ibm-cloud-streaming-retail-demo/flink-on-iae-messagehub-to-s3/README_IAE_DEPLOY.md

  - Ambari dashboard > HDFS > Configs > Advanced > Custom core-site > Add Property
  - Add the properties and values.

- Note that the value for <servicename> can be any literal such as awsservice or myobjectstore.
+ Note that the value for <servicename> can be any literal such as `myobjectstore`.

 ```
 fs.cos.<servicename>.access.key=<Access Key ID>